openstack-archive/tripleo-image-elements/elements/seed-stack-config/README.md

 operation in a seed VM (just add SSH key).
-The configuration options are documented in the actual elements that use the configuration - e.g.  nova, neutron etc. If local.json does not exist, config.json will be used, but this is for backwards compatability and will be removed in a future release.
+The configuration options are documented in the actual elements that use the configuration - e.g.  nova, neutron etc. If local.json does not exist, config.json will be used, but this is for backwards compatibility and will be removed in a future release.

 Configuration keys
 ------------------